Not All Dog Toys Are Created Equal: A Guide to Playtime

 Sometimes, your dog may look at their toy and let out a sigh.
 That's when you know it’s time to introduce something new.
 Here are some ways to make a toy more appealing during playtime.

 1. **Add Treats**: Enhance your dog's interest in its toys by adding treats!
 Instead of just using one type, try layering 2-3 different kinds.
-For example, start with peanut butter, then add a training treat of your choice, followed by some broth.
+For example, start with peanut butter (check out this dog-safe peanut butter without xylitol!)
+Then add a training treat of your choice, followed by some broth.
 Finally, freeze the toy.
 This variation will keep your dog guessing about what treat they’ll find next.

 2. **Freeze the Toy**: Freezing the toy can create a new challenge for your dog, especially when it has treats frozen inside.
 This extra challenge will encourage them to focus on getting the treats out instead of destroying the toy, providing new mental stimulation.
 This method is particularly effective for moderate to heavy chewers.